Advances in Veterinary Medicine Research Day

 • Confirm you have used the required format and within the 300 word limit

-• Create your abstract in the required format using any word processing program.
+• Create your abstract in the required format using the abstract template.
+Fillable PDF or Word document.

 Poster Parameters